christianmlong/personal/content/twisted_on_windows.md

 Twisted runs well on Windows, in my experience.
 I moved some Twisted applications from Linux to Windows for a client, and they have been running happily for months now without issue.

 These instructions have been tested with Windows 8.1 and Windows Server 2012 R2.
-The applications I moved use Twisted.Web to serve single-page web apps, talking to a database using [pyodbc](https://code.google.com/p/pyodbc/).
+The applications I run on Windows use [Twisted.Web](http://twistedmatrix.com/trac/wiki/TwistedWeb) to serve single-page web apps, talking to a database using [pyodbc](https://code.google.com/p/pyodbc/).
 My ODBC driver is 32-bit, so I'm using 32-bit Python for these instructions.
+However, Twisted does not depend on pyodbc, so don't install it if you don't need it.

 #### <a name="install_python"></a>Install Python